CompSciReels/Gray-Horizon-Odyssey/README.md

 Playback Controls: Includes methods to play, pause, unpause, stop, and restart music with checks for mute state.
 Mute Functionality: Toggles mute state and provides status checks for whether music is muted.

+# Script 11 - ButtonSound: Manage Sound Effects for Buttons

+This Unity script handles playing sound effects when a button is interacted with.
+It uses an AudioSource to play sounds and tracks whether the sound has been triggered using the soundTriggered variable.

+Sound Playback: Plays a sound effect if GlobalVariables.Checkmark is true.
+Sound Tracking: Updates the soundTriggered variable to track if the sound has been triggered.
+Debugging: Provides debug logs to track the state of sound playback.

+# Script 12 - ButtonSound2: Control Sound Effects with Additional Checks

+This Unity script manages sound effects for button interactions, using an AudioSource to play sounds.
+It includes a soundTriggered1 variable to track if the sound has been triggered and checks a global variable to determine if the sound should play.

+Sound Playback: Plays a sound effect if GlobalVariables1.newCheckmark is true.
+Sound Tracking: Monitors the playback state of the sound with soundTriggered1.
+Debugging: Logs messages to indicate if the sound is still playing or has been stopped.

+# Script 13 - ButtonSoundPlayer: Play Button Click Sound

+This Unity script plays a button click sound using an AudioSource component.
+The AudioClip for the button click sound is assigned through the Inspector.

+Sound Playback: Plays the assigned buttonClickSound when the PlayButtonClickSound method is called.
+Setup: Retrieves the AudioSource component at the start to handle playback.

+# Script 14 - CameraMovement: Control Camera Movement

+This Unity script controls the movement of the camera along the x-axis.
+It allows for camera movement with a set speed and provides methods to start or stop the movement.

+Camera Movement: Moves the camera along the x-axis based on cameraSpeed when canMoveCamera is true.
+Control Methods: StopCamera and ResumeCamera methods toggle the ability to move the camera.

+# Script 15 - CandleStickControl: Play Sound Based on Condition

+This Unity script plays a sound using an AudioSource when a specific condition from SoundManager4 is met.
+It checks if SoundManager4.candleStick is true and plays the sound accordingly.

+Condition Check: Plays the sound if SoundManager4.candleStick is true.
+Sound Playback: Uses soundPlayer1 to handle the audio playback.

+# Script 16 - ChangeScene: Switch to a Specified Scene

+This Unity script handles scene transitions, loading a specified scene when the MoveToHomeMenu method is called.

+Scene Loading: Loads the scene specified by the sceneToLoad variable.
+Debugging: Logs messages indicating the scene has been switched and loaded.

+# Script 17 - ChangeScene2: Load Selector Scene

+This Unity script switches to the "Selector" scene when the MoveToSelector method is called.

+Scene Transition: Loads the "Selector" scene, replacing the current scene using LoadSceneMode.Single.

+# Script 18 - Character: Define Character Attributes

+This Unity script defines a Character class with a serializable attribute for character customization.

+Character Attributes: Contains a public Sprite field named characterSprite to hold the character's visual representation.

+# Script 19 - Character2: Define Character Names

+This Unity script defines a Character2 class with a serializable attribute for identifying character names.

+Character Attributes: Contains a public string field named characterGameObjectName for specifying the character's name.

+# Script 20 - CharacterDatabase: Manage Character Data
+This Unity script defines a CharacterDatabase as a ScriptableObject to manage an array of Character objects.

+Character Array: Stores a list of Character objects.
+Character Count: Provides a property to get the number of characters.
+Get Character: Retrieves a specific Character by index.